 Cairn Terrier Care: Mastering the Art of Terrier Taming

-Imagine coming home to find your living room carpet replaced by a moonscape of dirt cratersโcourtesy of your Cairnโs โarchaeological digโ for a lost kibble.
+Imagine coming home to find your living room carpet replaced by a moonscape of dirt cratersโcourtesy of your Cairnโs โarchaeological digโ for lost kibble.
 This isnโt a disaster; itโs Tuesday.
 Welcome to life with a Cairn, where care isnโt just about survivalโitโs about channeling their wild energy into something besides your couch.

 The Grooming Gauntlet: More Than a Brush-Off